kodachi614/macropaw/USERGUIDE.md

 The MacroPaw keypads are a line of small yet fully-customizable mechanical keyboards.
 (The name was originally from my son, years ago when he was young, and the "paw" motif has kinda stuck.)
-Every MacroPaw has MX-style switches with RGB LEDs under the keys, USB-C connectivity, and absurd customizability.

-There are two current models of MacroPaw:
+The core of the MacroPaws is a Raspberry Pi RP2040 with 16MiB of flash memory, a USB-C connector, and an attached key matrix and RGB LEDs (which may or may not be under the keys).
+Some MacroPaws have more capability than others; all are crazy customizable by writing Python code.
+(Yes.
+Python.
+On a keyboard.
+It's insane and wonderful to live in the future.)

+This guide covers the MacroPaw KnGXT and KnGYT boards.
+There is a [separate guide] for the MacroPaw Beatboxer KnH0F board.

+[separate guide]: USERGUIDE-BEATBOXER.md

+## Overview

 | Name  | Keys | Layout | Rotary Encoders |
 | :---- | :--: | :----: | :-------------- |